Nules84/CI_PP2_ArtiQuiz/README.md

 # Artiquiz
 <a name="top"></a>

-ArtiQuiz is a fun, exciting, general knowledge-based quiz game.
-The ArtiQuizwebsite's main goal is to provide the user with a pleasurable experience, one that's memorable and has great replay value.
+ArtiQuiz is a fun, exciting, Art-based quiz game.
+The ArtiQuiz website's main goal is to provide the user with a pleasurable experience, one that's memorable and has great replay value.
 ArtiQuiz is also intended to teach and educate users.
 It is hoped that people will walk away feeling like they've learnt something.
 ArtiQuiz is aimed at both adults and children alike.